espanso/hub/packages/aspnetboilerplate-aspzerohub/0.1.1/README.md

 A package to include AspNet Boilerplate and AspNet Zero shortcut code generation in espanso.

 **Note** : Sometimes it has been observed that the replace process does not work in Visual Studio.
 Sometimes it has been observed that the replace process does not work in Visual Studio.
-When you run Espanso as an administrator or set "backend: Clipboard" in "espanso\config" the problem is solved.
+When you run Espanso as an administrator or if you set "backend: Clipboard" in the "default.yml" file located in "espanso\config", the problem is solved.

 ## Usage